Office: Fine Arts 220B, Vestal Campus

 Office: Fine Arts 307

-Specialization: Islamic art and architecture; material, visual and built culture of the Indian Ocean; commercial and domestic architecture; port cities and urbanism; early modern commerce and cross-cultural exchange.
+Specialization: Islamic art and architecture; material, visual and built culture of the Indian Ocean; commercial and domestic architecture; port cities and urbanism; early modern commerce and cross-cultural exchange, digital art history.

 Assistant Professor and Director of Undergraduate Studies